Malaysia: Body found after London teen goes missing while on holiday | DW | 13.08.2019

 A chief Malaysian police officer has confirmed a body was found during the hunt for teenager Nora Quoirin.
-Search teams on the ground cannot yet confirm the body's identity.
+Malaysian authorities said they are certain the body belongs to the missing girl.

 A body was found in southern Malaysia on Tuesday during the search for 15-year-old Nora Anne Quoirin, who has been missing since 4 August while on holiday with her family.